COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Officials reported 296 new COVID-19 cases and 277 recoveries on January 25, 2022, leaving 2,688 known, active cases.
 Hospitalizations decreased by one in the last 24-hours; 20 people are now in hospital, 15 in non-critical care, five in critical care.

 During the weekly live media briefing on January 26, 2022, Dr. Fitzgerald announced 304 new COVID-19 cases, 308 recoveries, and three deaths.
-The deaths were all in the Central Health region and involved two females and one male; one individual was between the ages of 50–59 years of age, and the other two individuals were over the age of 70 years.
+The deaths were all in the Central Health region and involved two females and one male; one individual was between the ages of 50–59 years of age, and the other two individuals were over the age of 70.
 There are 20 people in hospital, 13 in non-critical care and seven in critical care.
 Dr. Haggie stated there were now 80 people in hospital with COVID-19, however, 60 of those patients were admitted for other health reasons and contracted COVID-19 while recovering, and the other 20 were admitted due to complications from COVID-19.
 Haggie also announced, as of the morning of January 26, 2022, there are 759 health-care workers in isolation across the province; 561 health-care workers are in isolation due to being a close contact, and 198 are in isolation due to receiving a positive COVID-19 test.
 Fitzgerald told a reporter that there have been 13,000 lab-confirmed cases in the province in the last month, and she expects cases to rise again with schools now reopened.

 There were 378 new COVID-19 cases, 544 recoveries and four deaths announced on January 27, 2022.
-The individuals are a female between the ages of 40–49 years of age, and a male over 70 years of age in the Eastern Health region; a female over 70 years of age in the Western Health region; and a female over the age of 70 years in the Labrador-Grenfell Health region.
+The individuals are a female between the ages of 40–49 years of age, and a male over 70 years of age in the Eastern Health region; a female over 70 years of age in the Western Health region; and a female over the age of 70 in the Labrador-Grenfell Health region.
 Twenty people remain in hospital, 13 in non-critical care and seven in critical care.

 Officials reported 265 new COVID-19 cases on January 28, 2022, along with 297 recoveries.
 The known, active cases in the province dropped to 2,478.

 On January 29, 2022, officials announced 208 new COVID-19 cases.

 There were 210 new cases and five more hospitalizations announced on January 30, 2022.

 Officials announced 183 new COVID-19 cases on January 31, 2022; the lowest daily case count since December 27, 2021.
 There were also 222 recoveries and two new deaths.
 The deaths involve a male over 70 years of age in the Eastern Health region and a female over 70 years of age in the Central Health region.
 There are now 2,121 known, active cases in the province.

 There were 179 new COVID-19 cases announced on February 1, 2022, along with 385 recoveries.
 There are 25 people in hospital, 14 in non-critical care and 11 in critical care.
 The province is reporting 1,915 known, active cases.